Duggar Family News: Jana Duggar Back After No-Show On Birthday, Cries As Joy-Anna, Age 19, Gets Married

 Jana Duggar is back on Facebook after putting a no-show on her mother Michelle Duggar’s birthday.
 The 27-year-old Duggar has been hard to catch on the Duggar family social media and, considering how she does not have one of her own, it has been particularly hard for Counting On fans to see her.

 With Joy-Anna Duggar, age 19, getting married off, the eldest daughter of Jim Bob and Michelle Duggar is now holding down the fort alone.
-The next oldest girl in the family is only 11 years old and it is likely that Jana is doing most of the heavy lifting when it comes to upkeep and chores.
+The next oldest girl in the family is only 11-years-old, and it is likely that Jana is doing most of the heavy lifting when it comes to upkeep and chores.

 In the most recent clip on TLC, about Joseph Duggar, her 22-year-old brother, proposing to Kendra Caldwell, Jana was seen up early in the morning making breakfast for her brother.
 It is common for her to be seen doing chores around the house.
 Because of that, the fans have nicknamed her Cinderella Duggar, referring to the fairytale princess that was not allowed to go to the ball and instead stay at home and clean.